 If you are thinking about consolidating debt, it’s important to consider your options carefully.
 If you have expensive credit card debt, moving it over to a balance transfer credit card can be a quick and easy way to save money and clear your debt.

 A personal loan can also be a cheaper way to help you pay down debt.
 If you’re planning to apply for a debt consolidation loan, make sure you’ve factored in any fees and worked out whether the monthly payments are affordable.
-It is also best to choose an unsecured loan rather than secured.
 Borrowing on your mortgage or using your retirement income are generally considered riskier ways to consolidate debt and these options should be considered with extra care.

 Where to get help if you are experiencing debt problems